-All District personnel are expected to conscientiously execute their responsibilities to promote the health, safety, and welfare of the District's students under their care.
-The Superintendent shall direct all principals to establish regulations ensuring adequate supervision of students throughout the school day and at extracurricular activities.
+The Superintendent shall direct all principals to establish regulations ensuring faculty supervision of students throughout the school day and at extracurricular activities.

-8.22- CLASSIFIED PERSONNEL COMPUTER USE POLICY
+3.28-LICENSED PERSONNEL COMPUTER USE POLICY

 The Ozark Mountain School District provides computers and/or computer Internet access for many employees, to assist employees in performing work related tasks.
 Employees are advised that they enjoy no expectation of privacy in any aspect of their computer use, including email, and that under Arkansas law, both email and computer use records maintained by the district are subject to disclosure under the Freedom of Information Act.
 Consequently, no employee or student-related reprimands or other disciplinary communications should be made through e-mail.